Canciones Que Duelen: Background

 Following the success of his previous studio albums, Espinoza Paz agreed to participate as a coach in the Mexican version of the reality show The Voice.
 The show resulted in a rating success in the country.
 During this period the singer decided to release his fourth studio album, after his personal management and the record label worked together to convince him.
 "These songs were just for me, but I was told that I had to share it with my fans," Espinoza Paz said about the release.
 Two weeks before the release of Canciones Que Duelen, the singer received his first Latin Grammy Award nomination as a performer for his album Del Rancho Para el Pueblo.

 Repertoire

-Canciones Que Duelen includes 12 new songs written by Espinoza Paz, and a "norteña" version of "El Culpable", the last single from his previous album.
+Canciones Que Duelen includes 12 new songs written by Espinoza Paz, and a "norteño" version of "El Culpable", the last single from his previous album.
 According to the singer all the tracks included are very personal to him, especially "Fuiste Mía Alguna Vez" ("You Were Mine Once") which reminds him of a previous love relationship; also, "Tus Ojos" ("Your Eyes") and "Madrecita Querida" ("Dear Mother") are very close to his feelings.
 "The songs are based by the experiences I've had with love, and not necessarily with several women, because with one single love relationship I can be inspired to write many songs," Espinoza Paz stated about his inspiration for the album.